 The geology of the mining area at Rössing is associated with a dome structure and occurs in pegmatitic granite known as alaskite, which intruded into meta-sediments.
-The Rössing ore body is unique in that it is the largest known deposit of uranium occurring in granite.
 The nature and grade of uranium ore is extremely variable and can be present as large masses or narrow inter-bands within the barren meta-sediments.
 All of the primary uranium mineralisation and the majority of the secondary uranium mineralisation occur within the alaskite.
 However, the alaskite is not uniformly uraniferous and much of it is un-mineralised or of sub-economic grade.